bryanibit/blog.io/_posts/2018-10-17-Daily-English.md

 with the benefit of hindsight
 depostion 沉积物、证词 take depositions and draft business deals 起草商业交易
 “The mediocre teacher tells.
 The good teacher explains.
 The superior teacher demonstrates.
 The great teacher inspires.” — William Arthur Ward

+[theater-history]
+European theater
+commercially
+in a particular order
+logical exposition
+audience
+walk out on a stage
+feuding families
+servants
+inciting incident
+It sets off the plot of the play.
+the reversals of fortune(命运) continue
+obligatory
+emotional pleasure

+[biology-class]
+Echolocation is pretty self-explanatory
+sound waves
+navigation and orientation
+The bat emits these ultrasonic pulses
+echoes bounce back
+beating their wings
+In fact, we kind of assumed that they were filtering a lot out, the way a sophisticated radar system can ignore echoes from stationary objects on the ground.
+Radar does this to remove ground clutter, information about hills or buildings that it doesn’t need.
+acoustical

+[Library]
+come to the student orientation
+interlibrary loan service
+They are in a separate room where the temperature is controlled

+[geology-class]
+basal slip (sleep)
+slipping and sliding
+accross bedrock
+pressure (preciou**s**)
+the pressure coming from the weight of the overlying ice
+thin layer
+This layer of water reduces friction as a lubricant.
+ice is brittle

+[anthropology]
+birch bark
+natural resources of the forests
+many different types of soils
+prevalent
+utensil (餐具)
+if you peel birch bark in the winter, we call it “the winter bark”
+secure it with cords
+canoe
+watertight
+maneuverable portage
+to form alliances
+natural waterways

+[animal-behavior]
+reproduce/breed
+first let's recap
+some of these factors are removed
+habitat destruction
+feeds *on* small shellfish, insects and plants
+shallow depression
+fledgling
+dense shrubs, bushes
+*forests* *wood*